 This project consisted of asbesdos abatement preparation and staging, removal and disposal of existing window units, demo and removal of aluminum cladding and trim, replacement of wood blocking and sills and installation of new aluminum windows and trim.

 The Humanities Building, located on the south side of the central plaza on the SUNY Purchase campus, is a 92,530 GSF structure constructed in 1973.
 It houses all programs associated with the Humanities department, including Journalism, Cinema Studies, and the College Newspaper.
 The building, which pre-dates changes in environmental health and safety regulations, energy conservation and ADA requirements, had not had a significant renovation since it was built.
 Its spaces also have not been adapted to pedagogical developments that have taken place since 1973.
-The project entailed complete renovation of building interiors, mechanical/electrical/plumbing systems, new windows, roofing and new auditorium and lecture facilities.

 A window replacement project for New Canaan South Elementary School.
 The project repaired or replaced some of the windows, replaced a failing glass block structure in the upper level of the school and repaired the building expansion joint.
 The glass block structure was replaced with frosted glass.
 Nancy Harris, the district's interim director of finance and operations told the Board of Education "Niram was on time, they were neat, they were thorough."